Some parents have adopted alternative vaccination schedules, but experts say this can pose serious consequences for their children’s health.

-However, due to public outcry, the CDC removed thimerosal from children’s vaccines in 2001 — even though no scientific research has linked the chemical to autism.
+However, due to public outcry, the CDC removed thimerosal from children’s vaccines in 2001 — even though no scientific research has linked

-As for the potential risk from the antigens themselves harming a baby, the CDC states that babies are exposed to more antigens on a daily basis than they are from inoculations.
+As for the potential risk from the antigens themselves harming a baby, the CDC states that babies are exposed to more antigens on a daily basis than they

 “Even if babies receive several vaccinations in one day, vaccines contain only a tiny fraction of the antigens that they encounter every day in their environment,” the CDC says on its website.